Renovamen/blog.zxh.io/_includes/docs/en.md

 ### Post

-Create your posts (Markdown files) in `_post/` directory.
+Create your posts (Markdown files) under `_posts/` directory.
 The format of their filename should be `year-month-day-title.md`.
 Their YAML Front-matter should be like this：

 ```yaml
 ---